-CFI’s UN mission, which is currently under the direction of Michael De Dora, works to protect and advance human rights from a secular, scientific perspective, focusing on three interrelated areas of humans rights: freedom of religion, belief, and expression; women’s rights; and LGBT equality.
+CFI’s mission to the UN works to protect and advance universal human rights from a secular, science-based perspective, focusing mainly on three interrelated areas of humans rights: freedom of religion, belief, and expression; women’s rights; and LGBT equality.

-In New York, CFI representatives attend high-level conferences, deliver oral and written statements, directly engage foreign diplomats and delegations, and collaborate with likeminded groups membership on several NGO committees, including the NGO Committee on Freedom of Religion or Belief, the NGO Committee on Human Rights, and the NGO Committee on the Status of Women, and the NGO Committee on the Rights of the Child.
+In New York, CFI representatives attend high-level conferences, deliver oral and written statements, directly engage foreign diplomats and delegations, and collaborate with likeminded groups membership on several NGO committees, including the NGO Committee on Freedom of Religion or Belief, the NGO Committee on Human Rights, the NGO Committee on the Status of Women, and the NGO Committee on the Rights of the Child.

 In Geneva, CFI representatives attend the regular sessions of the Human Rights Council to deliver oral and written statements, and directly engage foreign diplomats and delegations on human rights matters relevant to the Council’s proceedings.